 It was of course possible to send a parcel before 1883 and there were several large courier companies operating nationwide parcel services using stage coaches.
 By 1850, the railway companies had monopolized the market, making them a powerful opponent to any Post Office enterprise.
-The Post Office had previously tried at length to negotiate with the railway companies during the late 1860s, but to no avail.

-In 1883, the British Parliament approved a bill implementing domestic, colonial and foreign parcel post services.
+The Post Office had previously tried at length exchange of postal parcels without declaration of value to negotiate with the railway companies during the late (Figure 1).
+The international parcel service, which 1860s, but to no avail. allowed the orderly shipment of mailed packages and parcels from one country to another according to predetermined rates, was established by the UPU on In 1883, the British Parliament approved a bill implementing domestic, colonial and foreign parcel October 1, 1881 (Great Britain, India, The Netherlands post services.
 Other countries quickly followed suit.
-The United States Post Office Department agreed in 1887 to deliver parcels sent into the United States but refused to institute a domestic service until 1913.
+The and Persia, April 1, 1882), following the agreement of United States Post Office Department agreed in 1887 to 1880 in Paris during a three week conference on the deliver parcels sent into the United States but refused subject referred to above. to institute a domestic service until 1913.